Master multi-disciplinary product development while taking user’s needs and all phases of the product life cycle into consideration.

 Specifically, individual companies want to increase their competitive advantage by offering products that stand out from the competition.
 Moreover, modern development work is typically characterised by multi-disciplinary, international teamwork, as well as efforts to simultaneously consider several issues related to the product and its life cycle.

 Product development is a core industrial activity that addresses all of these aspects – it is a multidisciplinary process of identifying and envisaging the needs of the user, company and society, and bringing those needs to life.

-The programme is aimed at students with a bachelor's degree in mechanical engineering, automation and mechatronics, industrial economics, industrial design or an equivalent degree, and who is ambitious to help develop the next generation of outstanding product offers.
+The master's programme is aimed at students with a bachelor's degree in mechanical engineering, automation and mechatronics, industrial economics, industrial design or an equivalent degree, and who is ambitious to help develop the next generation of outstanding product offers.

 International students are greatly appreciated, especially during teamwork activities, since they contribute unique experiences and enriching viewpoints.
 International students typically appreciate the open study climate and easy access to teachers and professors.

 Students of this programme acquire knowledge and practical skills to master multi-disciplinary product development while taking all phases of the product life cycle into consideration.
 The course called “Product Development Project” is the most central part of the programme.
 Student teams plan and execute a product development project to solve an industrial problem in close collaboration with a partnered company.

 Students are also given the opportunity to enrich their knowledge in business development, product innovation and manufacturing, which are the domains most related to product development.
 Thus, a master’s degree in product development provides a broad competence base, which is suitable for developing a career in R&D for large corporations, business development, start-up entrepreneurship, consultant and research.
 The students have the opportunity to groom their interests by choosing courses offered from both technical and management areas.